bnomei/kirby3-php-cachedriver/README.md

 ### How to use Elephant with Lapse or Boost

 You need to set the cache driver for the [lapse plugin](https://github.com/bnomei/kirby3-lapse) to `php`.
+Please be aware that the *mono*-mode is not suited for concurrent writes as described above.

 **site/config/config.php**
 ```php